Random-access memory: Memory cell

 The memory cell is the fundamental building block of computer memory.
-The memory cell is an electronic circuit that stores one bit of binary information and it must be set to store a logic 1 (high voltage level) and reset to store a logic 0 (low voltage level).
-Its value is maintained/stored until it is changed by the set/reset process.
+The memory cell is an electronic circuit that stores one bit of binary information.
+The cell can be set to store a logic 1 (high voltage level) and reset to store a logic 0 (low voltage level).
+Its value is maintained until it is changed by the set/reset process.
 The value in the memory cell can be accessed by reading it.

 In SRAM, the memory cell is a type of flip-flop circuit, usually implemented using FETs.
-This means that SRAM requires very low power when not being accessed, but it is expensive and has low storage density.
+This means that SRAM requires very low power when not being accessed, but it is complex, expensive and has low storage density.

 A second type, DRAM, is based around a capacitor.
-Charging and discharging this capacitor can store a "1" or a "0" in the cell.
-However, the charge in this capacitor slowly leaks away, and must be refreshed periodically.
+Charging and discharging this capacitor can store a 1 or a 0 in the cell.
+However, the charge in this capacitor slowly leaks away and must be refreshed periodically.
 Because of this refresh process, DRAM uses more power, but it can achieve greater storage densities and lower unit costs compared to SRAM.